chark/scriptable-events/Documentation~/README.md

 ```

 ## Creating Custom Events
 In some cases using the built-in argument types is not sufficient.
 This can happen when you need to send a custom data type to your systems.
-To integrate your custom data type into the event system you'll need to define the following scripts:
+To integrate your custom data type into the _Scriptable Events_ package you'll need to define the following scripts:
 - The custom data type script
-- Scriptable Event asset script
+- _Scriptable Event_ asset script
-- Scriptable Event Listener script
+- _Scriptable Event Listener_ script
-- Scriptable Event (optional)
+- _Scriptable Event Editor_ (optional)

-To simplify script creation workflow, this package provides a custom code generator tool which can be used to automate this process.
+To simplify script creation workflow, this package provides a _Script Creator_ tool which can be used to automate this process.
 However, you'll have to define the custom data type manually.

-As an example, lets assume that the data type looks like the following:
+As an example, lets assume that we need to integrate the data type which looks like the following and exists in a `LightRandomizationEventArgs.cs` script:
 ```cs
 public class LightRandomizationEventArgs
 {